tarwn/lessthandot-hugo/blogs/content/posts/2009-04-01-vb6-remove-date-part-of-datetime.md

 Debug.Print Now - Int(Now)
 0.390729166669189 </span> </pre>

 Surprised to see a number instead of a time?
 Me too.
-But&#8230; in VB6, when you subtract dates, the resulting data type is a double.
+But… in VB6, when you subtract dates, the resulting data type is a double.

 <pre><span class="MT_blue">Debug.Print TypeName(Now - Int(Now))
 Double</span> </pre>